megiddon/ECM1400-battleships/README.md

 **python -m pip install pytest-depends**

 ## Documentation
 Documentation of each module can be found in the **/docs** folder of the root directory.
 These are automatically generated using [Sphinx](https://www.sphinx-doc.org/en/master/).
+To open the documentation, navigate to **/docs/build/html/** and open **index.html** in a browser.
+In the future the documentation will be pushed to ReadTheDocs and this section will be updated accordingly.

 To remake the documentation using sphinx:

 -Install the **sphinx** and **autodoc** modules.
 To do this in the command line: